-Tier 2 Reading/Mathematics/EL Intervention: In grades 2-6, the Charter School used Fountas and Pinnell Leveled Literacy Reading Intervention (LLI) designed for small group interventions.
+Deleted: Fountas and Pinnell Leveled Literacy Reading Intervention (LLI) designed for small group interventions.
 LLI focuses on direct instruction that targets effective reading strategies.
-LLI is a field-tested and research based intervention.
+LLI is a field-tested and research based intervention

-In grades 2-6, the Charter School also uses Newsela, an instructional content platform that encourages non-fiction reading engagement, at individualized reading abilities.
 Newsela's 'intelligent software' adjusts article text to match a student's reading level and provides comprehension quizzes to give immediate feedback on reading progress.
 Scholars have the opportunity to use Newsela in class and in their homes.
 Scholars spend 15-30 minutes each day engaged in the Newsela program.
 Newsela components are vocabulary building, increasing reading rates and comprehension.
 Newsela is also supported by research as an effective program to engage and encourage readers of all ages and is currently being utilized in 75% of all US classrooms.